farixembedded/stm32-cmake-boilerplate/README.md

   * Set 'Toolchain / IDE' to 'Makefile'
   * Go to the 'Code Generator' tab on the left.
   * Set 'Add necessary library files as references in the toolchain project configuration file'
-  * Set 'Generate peripheral initialization as a pari of .c/.h files per peripheral'
+  * Set 'Generate peripheral initialization as a pair of .c/.h files per peripheral'
   * Save the project ang then generate the code.
 You can then check it into revision control.